sbu-damaghi-ceel/sbu-damaghi-ceel.github.io/_projects/3_project.md

 ---

 ### Project 3: Co-evolution of Tumor and Stroma in Breast Cancer
-- **Aim 1:** Use a genetically engineered mouse (GEM) model of breast cancer to study the co-evolution of tumor cells and stromal cells.
+- **Aim 1:** Investigate the role of cancer-associated fibroblasts in influencing tumor-stroma evolution and in DCIS upstaging.
-- **Aim 2:** Develop spheroid and organoid cultures from both mouse and patient samples to model tumor–stroma evolution.
+- **Aim 2:** Identify specific epigenetic mechanism of metabolic reprogramming of cancer-associated fibroblasts due to long-term exposure to the acidic microenvironment.
-- **Aim 3:** Analyze longitudinal patient samples with multiplex IHC staining to investigate tumor ecosystems.
+- **Aim 3:** Analyze longitudinal patient samples with multiplex IHC staining and develop patient-derived spheroid/organoid cultures to investigate tumor ecosystems.
-- **Aim 4:** Test